NativeScript/workshop/docs/chapters/chapter7.md

 ```
 import { PetFinderService } from "petfinder-angular-service";
 ```

-and include it in Providers.
+and include it in your Providers.

 Then, start your work in `items.component.ts` by importing the petfinder service and pet model.